- Search The Registry

 *Patrick Francis Healy was born on this date in1834.
 He was a Black minister and college administrator.

-Francis Patrick Healy left the College in 1882 and travelled extensively through the United States and Europe often in the company of his brother James, later returning in 1908 to the campus infirmary where he died on January 10, 1910.
+Francis Patrick Healy left the College in 1882.
+He traveled extensively through the United States and Europe, often in the company of his brother James, later returning in 1908 to the campus infirmary, where he died on January 10, 1910.
 He is buried on the grounds of the University in the Jesuit cemetery.